secwexen/secwexen-arsenal/README.md

 The project brings together multi language utilities written in **Python**, **Bash**, and **PowerShell** designed to support real world workflows across **OSINT Operations**, **Security Monitoring**, and **Security Automation**.

+## Legal Disclaimer

+The contents of this repository are for educational and research purposes.
+The repository owner assumes no responsibility for misuse or legal consequences.

+For more information, see the [DISCLAIMER](DISCLAIMER.md).

 ## Features

 - Defensive utilities for log analysis, threat hunting, and incident response